How To Add A Link Section To WordPress

 • Click the Update Link button to save your link details,

-• Click on Visit Link to check that you have set up your link’s URL correctly (the link will open up in a new window),
+• Click on Visit Link to see your link and make sure that you have set up everything correctly (the link will open in a new window),

-• Click Delete to remove the link …
+• Click Delete to remove the link from your table …

 Update Link button

-To remove links from the Link Manager, go to your admin menu and choose Links > All Links
+To remove a link from the Link Manager, go to your admin menu and click on Links > All Links

 WordPress Links - All Links